aeternity/protocol/GENESIS.md

 The disadvantage of this approach is that it requires active involvement of the users.
-That is, while the process can be automated easily, it still requires users to initiate the process and issue a transaction on the Ethereum chain.
+That is, while the process can be automated easily, it still requires users to initiate the process and issue a transaction on the Ethereum chain and therefore also requires them to have Ether.

-Since not all users would finish this process in time, as witnessed numerous times for other projects, where people stop paying attention to projects for months at a time, a pair of smart contracts could be set up on the Ethereum and Aeternity chain, which could be used to hand out unclaimed coins.
-(***TODO:*** Give detailed explanation for this)

 The Aeternity token on the Ethereum chain is a [HumanStandardToken](https://github.com/ConsenSys/Token-Factory/blob/master/contracts/HumanStandardToken.sol) that comes with an `approveAndCall` method, which allows us to burn the tokens and register the public key for the Aeternity chain in just one call.

-Solidity contract on Ethereum chain:
+The solidity code for a contract used for burning coins on the Ethereum chain might look like this:

 ```
 pragma solidity ^0.4.21;